abhinpai/pai-portfolio/docs/javascript/modules/m2_object.md

 ### Protecting an Object 🔐

-We may find a use case to avoid tempering our object and JS have flexibility to do so with these following methods
+We may find a use case to avoid tempering our object and JS have the flexibility to do so with these following methods

 #### 🔸 Object.preventExtensions
 The Object.preventExtensions method prevents new properties from ever being added to an object.
 It takes an object and makes it non-extensible